-There is no doubt that the environment we live in is toying with our hormonal system.
+There’s no doubt that the environment we live in is toying with our hormonal system.
 From cosmetics to household items, to the air we breathe, all are composed of chemicals that influence our hormonal pathways.
 The result is an increase in diabetes, stress, early menopause and extreme perimenopause, weight gain, cancers and other disease states.

 It is our job as healthy citizens to minimize our exposure whenever possible.
-Since you cannot always control the factors present in the environment, a great starting point is to eat foods that boost your hormonal health.
+Since you can’t always control the factors present in the environment, a great starting point is to eat foods that boost your hormonal health.
 Here are the 5 most common hormonal busters to try and avoid:

 From a hormonal perspective, sugar will directly influence insulin.
 Each time sugar enters the blood, insulin is called upon to assist the sugars metabolism into energy.
 Insulin has many jobs, and each time it has to support the sugar overload, it’s other jobs pay the price.
 One major job is fat burning, not to mention your potential increased risk of type 2 diabetes!
 All sugars, including honey, brown sugar, white sugar, and maple syrup, will need the support of insulin to be metabolized.